Diversity Visa (Green Card Lottery)

 The Diversity Immigrant Visa program is a United States congressionally-mandated lottery program for receiving a United States Permanent Resident Card.
 It is also known as the Green Card Lottery.
 The lottery is administered on an annual basis by the Department of State and conducted under the terms of Section 203(c) of the Immigration and Nationality Act (INA).
 Section 131 of the Immigration Act of 1990 (Pub.
 L. 101-649) amended INA 203 to provide for a new class of immigrants known as "diversity immigrants" (DV immigrants).
-The Act makes available 50,000 permanent resident visas annually to persons from countries with low rates of immigration to the United States.
+For Fiscal Year 2019, 50,000 Diversity Visas (DVs) will be available.
+There is no cost to register for the DV program.

 - Paper entries will not be accepted.
 Entries will NOT be accepted through the U.S. Postal Service.

-To enter the DV lottery, a person must be a native of one of the listed countries (see DV 2016 Country List document; For DV-2016, natives of the following countries are not eligible to apply because the countries sent a total of more than 50,000 immigrants to the United States in the previous five years:
+For DV-2019, natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years:

-The Department of State will only accept completed Electronic Diversity Visa Entry Forms (E-DV Entry Form or DS-5501), submitted electronically at www.dvlottery.state.gov during the registration period between noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 1, 2014 and noon, Eastern Daylight Time (EDT) (GMT-4) Monday, November 3, 2014.
-There is no cost to register for the
+The Department of State will only accept completed Electronic Diversity Visa Entry Forms (E-DV Entry Form or DS-5501), submitted electronically during the registration period between noon, Eastern Daylight Time Wednesday, October 18, 2017 and ends at and noon, Eastern Standard Time (EST) (GMT-5), Wednesday, November 22, 2017.
+There is no cost to register for the DV Program.

 All entries by an individual will be disqualified if more than ONE entry for that individual is received, regardless of who submitted the entry.
 A person may prepare and submit their own entry, or have someone submit the entry for them.
 Individuals with more than one entry will be disqualified.